-5.39 As an employer and service provider the Authority is working towards ensuring equality of opportunity and treatment in employment and service delivery and the Authority is aware of its duties under Section 149 of the Equality Act 2010 when discharging its licensing functions.
+6.35 As an employer and service provider the Authority is working towards ensuring equality of opportunity and treatment in employment and service delivery and the Authority is aware of its duties under Section 149 of the Equality Act 2010 when discharging its licensing functions, including when determining individual applications.

-To achieve this duty the Licensing Authority will consult on and monitor the impact of this Policy to ensure that those making applications receive equal treatment and that when decisions are made by the Authority consideration will be given to any equality or diversity issues.
+To achieve this duty the Licensing Authority will consult on and monitor the impact of this Policy to ensure that those making applications receive equal treatment and that when decisions are made by the Authority, consideration will be given to any equality or diversity issues.

-Section 6 Licences
+Licences

-- 6.1 When considering any application under the Act the Authority will have regard to: - The Licensing Act 2003 and the four licensing objectives - Government guidance issued under Section 182 of the Licensing Act 2003 - The supporting Regulations - This Statement of Licensing Policy. - 6.2 Nothing in this Policy will: - Undermine the rights of any person to apply under the Act for a variety of permissions and have the application considered on its individual merits, and/or - Override the right of any person to make relevant representations on any application, or to seek a review of a licence or certificate where they are permitted to do so under the Act. - 6.3 The Authority will not accept any application that is incomplete or fails to satisfy the requirements of the Act or any regulations made under it.
+- 7.1 When considering any application under the Act the Authority will have regard to: - The Licensing Act 2003 and the four licensing objectives. - Government guidance issued under Section 182 of the Licensing Act 2003 - The supporting Regulations - This Statement of Licensing Policy - The Regulators' Code under the Legislative and Regulatory Reform Act 2006 - The Equality Act 2010 - The Immigration Act 2016

+7.2 Nothing in this Policy will:

+- Undermine the rights of any person to apply under the Act for a variety of permissions and have the application considered on its individual merits, and/or - Override the right of any person to make relevant representations on any application, or to seek a review of a licence or certificate where they are permitted to do so under the Act. - 7.3 The Authority will not accept any application that is incomplete or fails to satisfy the requirements of the Act or any regulations made under it.
 Any such incomplete application will be returned with an explanation of why it is incomplete.